fraser-lab/plumed_em_md/README.md

 - prep_plumed.py - equilibrates
 - prep_plumed_2.py - sets up simulation
 - prep_plumed_3.py - outputs command to run simulation
-  - One significant change relative to published method, we remove negative scatterers from contributing to the density calculation (in prep_plumed_3).
+  - One significant change relative to published method, we remove negative scatterers from contributing to the density calculation.
 - simulation can then be run on command line

 On SGE: